 Arguments:

-• WORKFLOW (optional) — workflow ID or path to workflow JSON file.
+WORKFLOW(optional) β workflow ID or path to workflow JSON file.

 Options:

-• --jsonl — output raw JSONL (JSON Lines) format instead of pretty-printed output.
+--jsonlβ output raw JSONL (JSON Lines) format instead of pretty-printed output.
 Each line is a valid JSON object representing workflow progress.
-Useful for subprocess/automation integration.
+Useful for subprocess/automation integration.--stdinβ read an entireRunJobRequestJSON from stdin instead of from argument or interactive prompt.--user-id(default1) β user ID for workflow execution context.--auth-token(defaultlocal_token) β authentication token for workflow execution.--verbose/-vβ enable DEBUG-level logging.

 Examples: